Logo design prices and packages

 - Then we move on to experimenting with the primary colors, the accent colors, and the fonts of the new emblem to be created.

-- Finally, a number of proposed final pieces are presented to the client.
+- Finally, the concept is presented to the client for review.
 We make quick changes as and when requested.